 from OCRRA, fill it with old alkaline batteries and place it on TOP of your closed garbage bag or can.
 The battery bag must be visible or it will be treated as trash, which is clearly not the objective.
 Providing it is visible on top of your garbage, your hauler will pick it up, consolidate it with the other battery bags collected the batteries to OCRRA.
-Please note: these batteries should NEVER go in your round program are for blue bin.
+Please note: these batteries blue bin.